florian-beetz/bachelor-thesis/thesis.md

 `com.company.module.api.impl.ServiceImpl` for usage by other modules.
 This declaration of services was already a feature of Java before version 9, but relied on a configuration using text files.
-The declaration of provided and used services is +JPMS form of dependency injection, also known as the principle *Inversion of Control* (+IoC) that allows hiding of implementation details [@Mac2017].
+The declaration of provided and used services is +JPMS form of dependency injection (+DI), also known as the principle *Inversion of Control* (+IoC) that allows hiding of implementation details [@Mac2017].